TomHase/misc_code/README.md

-# misc_code written in Python and Julia
+# Miscellaneous code written in python and julia